yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

   - config files in YAML or JSON in `.ebextensions` folder
   - saved configurations created from a running environment or JSON option file

-Includes Auto Scaling Group to manage EC2 instances.
+Elastic Beanstalk creates Auto Scaling Group to manage EC2 instances.
 You can modifiy the **launch configuration** to change the instance type, key pair, EBS, and other settings.
 You can include a YAML [environment manifest](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-cfg-manifest.html) in the root of the application source bundle to configure the environment name, solution stack and [environment links](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-cfg-links.html) to use.

+You can use Packer to create a custom platform

 ---
 # OpsWorks